Pumping Iron (1977) Movie Review

 Who among us has not watched Pumping Iron?
 Released in 1977, this docudrama is viewed by many as the most iconic bodybuilding movie of all time.

-Also featured were bodybuilding stalwarts: Franco Columbu, Serge Nubret and Ed Corney.
+Also featured were bodybuilding stalwarts: Franco Columbu, Serge Nubret, and Ed Corney.
 A secondary storyline also focuses on Mike Katz and Ken Wallers’ efforts to capture the Mr. Universe contest.

-Incredibly, Pumping iron was shot just over one hundred days — yet the movie speaks to the viewer on many levels (beyond bodybuilding).
+Incredibly, Pumping Iron was shot just over one hundred days, yet the movie speaks to the viewer on many levels (beyond bodybuilding).

-Arnold, then a five time Mr. Olympia winner, speaks with supreme confidence giving insight into his winning mentality.
+Arnold, then a five time Mr. Olympia winner, speaks with supreme confidence, giving insight into his winning mentality.
 Lou Ferrigno’s vulnerability speaks to all of our childhood insecurities, while Mike Katz plays the role of the quiet teacher with a heroic spirit.
-This was a character driven documentary and, true to form, those characters were larger than life.
-This explains, in part, just why the docudrama proved so popular with such iconic figures showcased from the Golden Era
+This was a character driven documentary, and, true to form, those characters were larger than life.
+This explains, in part, just why the docudrama proved so popular with such iconic figures showcased from the Golden Era.

-What was Pumping Iron about and what made it so special?
-To answer that question we need to delve into the state of bodybuilding both before and after the movie’s release.
+What was Pumping Iron about, and what made it so special?
+To answer that question, we need to delve into the state of bodybuilding both before and after the movie’s release.

 Bodybuilding Before Pumping Iron

-When Pumping Iron was released the majority of Americans did not go to the gym, nor had they ever entered one.
+When Pumping Iron was released, the majority of Americans did not go to the gym, nor had they ever entered one.
 Few knew the difference between a bench press and a shoulder press, while many viewed bodybuilders as strange.
 In a theme that would later be picked up in the movie, many viewed bodybuilders as vain, narcissistic characters.

-America was becoming more and more health focused, but this focus was geared towards general health — rather than bodybuilding.
+America was becoming more and more health focused, but this focus was geared towards general health rather than bodybuilding.
 Even those familiar with bodybuilding viewed it as something different than wanting to lose weight and be healthy.

 Furthermore, many believed bodybuilding was a deviant behaviour.
-Although American society was beginning to change, homosexuality and same-sex desire was still stigmatized in many states.
+Although American society was beginning to change, homosexuality and same-sex desire were still stigmatized in many states.
 Many individuals viewed bodybuilding as a homosexual and, in their eyes, deviant practice.

 This association was not helped by the fact that many bodybuilder entrepreneurs, like Joe Weider, explicitly sold bodybuilding magazines and images as porn to gay communities.